elsassph/modular-haxe-example/readme.md

 	--macro exclude('module1')

+You should simply create several JS files with the code you want, excluding the code to share.

+### The trick to join several JS modules

-### Haxe JS can expose a class to the global context
+Haxe JS can expose a class to the global context:

     package module1;

     @:expose
 	class Module1 {
 	}

-When the JS is loaded, the reference to the class is exposed globally:

-	window.module1.Module1 // browser
-	exports.module1.Module1 // node

-### The "hack"
+The Haxe compiler will make the class available globally (normally `window` or `exports`) and, if the class was excluded, expect that it is available already globally.

-Firstly, with a tiny change to Haxe JS output, it is possible to transparently "merge" the scopes of the different loaded JS files, so that the main JS can instantiate classes from modules, and so that modules can extend classes from the main JS or some other module.
+The only problem is that it's not really clean to have every shared attached to `window`, but with a tiny change to Haxe JS output, it is possible to transparently "merge" the scopes of the different loaded JS files, so that the main JS can instantiate classes from modules, and so that modules can extend classes from the main JS or some other module.

-The trick is really as simple as that:
+The first part of the "hack" is really as simple as that:

-	// replace
+	// replace in JS output
 	$hx_exports.com = $hx_exports.com || {};
 	// by
 	var com = $hx_exports.com = $hx_exports.com || {};

-Secondly, we don't want to expose on the global scope so we're changing Haxe default to a "private" scope called `$hx_scope`.
+Secondly, we don't want to expose on the global scope so we're changing Haxe default to a "private" shared scope called `$hx_scope`.

-Now there's no clean way to actually expose something to `window` or `exports`; you can do it explicitly for now:

-    untyped window.MyPublicClass = MyPublicClass
-    untyped exports.MyPublicClass = MyPublicClass

 ### On-demand loading